 What is a car insurance deductible?

-A deductible is the amount of money you pay out of your pocket towards an insured loss.
-For example, if you get into a car accident, the insurance company will pay for the damages after you first pay the agreed amount "deducted" from your claim payment.
-This can be a specific amount, such as $100, $500 or $1,000, or a percentage of your auto insurance policy costs.
-A deductible acts as a shared risk between you, the policyholder, and your car insurance company.
+A deductible is the amount of money you pay out of your own pocket on a claim before the insurance policy kicks in.
+A deductible acts as a shared risk between you - the policyholder - and your car insurance company.

-Your deductible amount is established when you agree to the terms and costs of your auto insurance policy and is found on the front page (declarations) of standard auto insurance policies.
+Your deductible amount is established when you agree to the terms and costs of your auto insurance policy, and it is found on the front page (declarations) of standard auto insurance policies.
 Each state provides regulations on how deductibles are incorporated into the policy and implemented.
 This means deductibles vary state to state based on the coverage types.

-The higher deductible you pay, the less the premiums you will pay towards your insurance policy.
+The higher deductible amount you choose, the lower your premium will be.
 By taking a higher risk of paying more, insurance companies reward you by lowering your annual or monthly insurance costs.
 It's a bit of a gamble: Pay less for insurance and hope nothing goes wrong so you aren't out a big chunk of change, or pay more for insurance knowing your provider will cover the majority of the costs should anything go wrong.

 Example: If you have a $500 deductible and your insurance policy states you have an insured loss of $10,000, you will receive a claim check for $9,500 and you will have to pay the repair shop $500.

 Example: If your home is insured for $100,000 with a 2% deductible, it means $2,000 is deducted from every claim you make.
-If you have an insurance loss of $10,000, for example, you will receive $8,000 as payment and will have to pay the additional $2,000 out of your own pocket.
+If you have an insurance loss of $10,000, you will receive $8,000 as payment and will have to pay the additional $2,000 out of your own pocket.

-When to choose a higher deductible
+When a higher deductible makes sense

 If you want to save money on your premiums, take time to set aside deductible costs in a savings account and keep it there so you don't get hit twice: once on the road and once in your wallet.

-When to pay lower deductibles
+When to choose a lower deductible

 You should choose a lower deductible if you know you won't be able to sock away enough cash if you're in an accident and have to pay a deductible.
 This is especially true if you live in a congested area with a high chance of being involved in a fender bender.

-What if you cannot pay the deductible?
+What if you make a claim and can't pay the deductible?

 A deductible is an amount you pay towards an insurance loss before your filed claim comes to action.
 The type of deductible you choose is based on several factors, such as the average cost of car insurance, your driving history, driving record, and your financial status.